Last Updated: June 3, 2026

 Expand the Fixed Units summary task.

-The first thing to do is always glance at is your calculation selections.
+The first thing to do is always glance at your calculation selections.
 Check to make sure each of these three tasks are Fixed Units.

 Tip

-You can double click on a resource name in the Assign Resources dialog box to define a resource or see how a resource is defined.
+You can double-click on a resource name in the Assign Resources dialog box to define a resource or see how a resource is defined.
 You can also add a new resource and define them from this dialog box.

 As you work through this exercise, remember that the undo and redo buttons are on the Bridge Quick Access Toolbar.
 Toggle back and forth to understand calculations.